Super Nintendo Entertainment System: Redesigned model

+Externally, the power and reset buttons were moved to the left-hand side of the console while the cartridge eject button and power LED indicator were omitted.
+Internally, the redesigned model consolidates the console's hardware into a system-on-chip (SoC) design.
+The redesigned console lacks the bottom expansion slot, rendering it incompatible with the Japan-exclusive Satellaview add-on.

+For AV output, the redesigned console features the same multi-out port used on the original models.
+Unlike the latter models, the former's AV port only supports composite video output natively as support for RGB video and S-Video was disabled internally; however, they can be restored via a "relatively simple" modification.
+The internal RF modulator was also removed, requiring an external one for such output if needed.
+Due to the SoC design, it is highly sought after by Super NES/Famicom enthusiasts since its RGB video quality (if restored) is improved over earlier internal revisions of the console.

+The redesigned console first released in October 1997 in North America, where it originally retailed for US$99.95 in a bundle with Super Mario World 2: Yoshi's Island;

+it was subsequently released in Japan on March 27, 1998, where it retailed for ¥7,800.
+Nintendo marketed it as an entry-level gamer's system for consumers who were apprehensive about the higher price of newer systems such as the Nintendo 64.
+Nintendo also introduced a slightly altered controller for it, with the console's logo replaced by an embossed Nintendo logo.

 Yellowing

-The ABS plastic used in the casing of some older Super NES and Super Famicom consoles is particularly susceptible to oxidization with exposure to air.
+The acrylonitrile butadiene styrene plastic used in the casing of some older Super NES and Super Famicom consoles is particularly susceptible to oxidation with exposure to air.
 This, along with the particularly light color of the original plastic, causes affected consoles to quickly become yellow; if the sections of the casing came from different batches of plastic, a "two-tone" effect results.
 This issue may be reversed with a method called Retrobrighting, where a mixture of chemicals is applied to the case and exposed to UV light.

 Game cartridge

 Super NES games are distributed on ROM cartridges, officially referred to as Game Pak in most Western regions, and as Cassette (カセット, Kasetto) in Japan and parts of Latin America.
 Though the Super NES can address 128 Mbit, only 117.75 Mbit are actually available for cartridge use.
 A fairly normal mapping could easily address up to 95 Mbit of ROM data (48 Mbit at FastROM speed) with 8 Mbit of battery-backed RAM.
 Most available memory access controllers only support mappings of up to 32 Mbit.
 The largest games released (Tales of Phantasia and Star Ocean) contain 48 Mbit of ROM data, and the smallest games contain only 2 Mbit.

 Cartridges may also contain battery-backed SRAM to save the game state, extra working RAM, custom coprocessors, or any other hardware that will not exceed the maximum current rating of the console.